 Dessert apples are generally eaten raw and can be used in salads, fruit platters, and even sandwiches.
 They tend to taste sweeter than cooking and cider varieties, and include Fuji, Red Delicious, and Gala varieties.
-However, some cooking apples can also be eaten raw, and a combination of dessert and cooking apples can be used for pies and cakes.
+However, some cooking apples can also be eaten raw, and a combination of dessert and cooking apples can be used for pies and cakes (like in this delicious Upside Down Apple Cake).
 Cider apples, in comparison, are drier and more bitter in taste, and varieties include Brown Snout and Bulmer’s Norman.

 Looking to try something new with apples?
 Have a look at some of these recipes: